 Step 10: Hooray!
 You’re done!

-Be sure to place your terrarium in a place where it receives plenty of indirect sunlight and to water it every other week or so.
+Be sure to place your plastic bottle terrarium in a place where it receives plenty of indirect sunlight and to mist/water it every other week or so.

-Below is a set of printable instructions.
-Have fun creating your own recycled terrarium, buds!
+And below is a set of printable instructions.
+Have fun creating your own recycled plastic bottle terrarium, buds and thanks for keeping mother earth in mind by recycling and buying organic always!